Assessment Department

 How Do I Know If My Assessment is Right?

 It is up to individual property owners to monitor their own assessments.
-The Assessment Roll (listing of all assessed values) is available for public review in the Assessment Department at Town Hall.
-Your property's current assessed value is also posted on your property tax bills (along with any applicable exemptions).
+The Assessment Roll (listing of all assessed values) is available for public review in the Assessment Office at Town Hall and on the town website (www.perinton.org).
+Your property’s current assessed value is also posted on your property tax bills.

-If you feel the assessment on your property is a fair representation of your property's value you do not need to take any action.
-If you disagree with your assessment, you may contact the Assessment Department to discuss the options available for challenging your assessment (see the informal and formal procedures discussed below).
+If you feel the assessment on your property is a fair representation of your property’s value, you do not need to take any action.
+If you disagree with your assessment, you may contact the Assessment Office to discuss the options available for challenging your assessment or see section below describing the Informal Review and Formal Grievance procedures.

 What Determines the Amount of Property Tax I Pay?